Important Reminder: The City of London 2026 final tax bill June installment is due this month.

 The above costs include: rabies vaccine, flea treatment, microchip, pain medication, and nail trim

-For other spay/neuter resources or to request an application for your cat, please email animalservices@london.ca
+To request an application for your cat or dog, please email animalservices@london.ca

 East Village Animal Hospital